google/guava/CONTRIBUTING.md

 Unless the change is a trivial fix such as for a typo, it's generally best to start by opening a new issue describing the bug or feature you're intending to fix.
 Even if you think it's relatively minor, it's helpful to know what people are working on.
-Also, as mentioned above, API changes should be discussed thoroughly before moving to code.
+And as mentioned above, API changes should be discussed thoroughly before moving to code.

 Some examples of types of pull requests that are immediately helpful: